 Completed forms and documentation can be sent to the genetic service via the post or email.
 If you are having trouble completing the forms, please do let us know (Contact us).

 If any of your relatives would like to talk to us about why we are asking for their consent, they are welcome to get in touch with us on the number listed above.

 What do I do if I require additional forms or if I have lost my forms?

-The forms can be downloaded from the links below: ( the documents below are unavailable at this time)
+The forms can be downloaded from the links below:

 Please include the family number on the forms, you will find this number on your original letter from the genetic service.
 If you are unable to find this number please call your local service to ask what your family number is.

 What should I expect following a risk assessment?